• Skip to primary navigation

 What does soda bread taste like?

 Our bread is a bit different than traditional Irish soda bread.
-It has sugar, raisins, and sour cream making our bread a bit sweeter and moist.
+It has sugar, raisins, and sour cream, making our bread a bit sweeter and moister.

 Why is a cross cut into the top of the bread before baking?

-My Granny always said that the Cross is blessing all who eat the bread.
+My Granny always said that the Cross is a blessing all who eat the bread.

 Thank you for your continued support.
 I am forever grateful.